donhauser/wagtail-pdf/README.md

 # OPTION 1)
-# Creating a public view model (accessible for everybody through a url)
+# Creating a live/public view model (accessible for everybody through a url)
 # MAKE SURE YOU HOOKED IN THE URLs PROPERLY

 from wagtail_pdf_view.modeladmin.mixins import ModelAdminPdfViewMixin